frol-bmw/Project1/README.md

 Target audience: students, schoolchildren, office workers, teachers.

-This project will be written using: Visual Studio Code; Microsoft Visual Studio.
+This project will be written using:Microsoft Visual Studio.

-This project will be written in the programming language: C++/C#;
+This project will be written in the programming language: C++;

-User interface: Interaction via console or graphical interface;
+User interface: Interaction with graphical interface;